Skip to main content

 Shared Components

 By default, Speedscale's helm chart installs an operator and a complement of webhooks.
 This operator is necessary to both ingest data and perform replays.
-Components in the diagram with a caution icon are managed by the speedscale operator and typically should not be modified directly.
-These optional components are deployed by the operator and thus are not present in the helm chart.
+The managed components (Forwarder, Inspector, nettap) are deployed by the operator and typically should not be modified directly.
+These optional components are not present in the helm chart.
 Keep in mind that your exact deployment may omit some of these components due to security constraints and other factors.

 A full complement of Speedscale services deployed to the default speedscale namespace will produce output similar to this pod listing: